Orpowell/alphafold-analyser/README.md

 ### Multimer Statistics

-When analyzing multimer predictions, the tool also outputs the following statistics:
+When analysing multimer predictions, the tool also outputs the following statistics:

 - **pTM**: A confidence metric for the predicted TM-score of the model
 - **ipTM**: Interface predicted TM-score, measures the confidence of the interface between chains